Double (association football): League and Cup Winners' Cup double

 Similarly, there were six occasions of clubs winning their League and the now defunct UEFA Cup Winners' Cup (CWC).
 No club ever won the CWC as part of a recognised treble.
 In the case of 1.
 FC Magdeburg and Dynamo Kyiv, it is also worth noting that the domestic championships they won are also now disbanded, due to German reunification and the dissolution of the Soviet Union respectively.

 Continental doubles outside of Europe

 Outside Europe, the continental double might be won in a calendar year rather than a single season.

 Cup double

 There are various possible combinations of winning two knock-out competitions.

-Domestic cup couble
+Domestic cup double

-A Domestic cup double consists of winning both domestic cup competitions in a single season or calendar year (for seasons when this double was won in conjunction with the league title, see domestic treble).
+A domestic cup double consists of winning both domestic cup competitions in a single season or calendar year (for seasons when this double was won in conjunction with the league title, see domestic treble).
 Examples include:

 European cup double

 There have been several occasions when a club has won its association's cup or league cup and a UEFA trophy but not its League title.
 For European cup doubles won in conjunction with the league title, see the treble.